douhthood/vector_sample_code/Getting Started/python-oracledb.md

 Vectors can be created via the public REST endpoints for the **OpenAI.com** and **Cohere.com** companies.
 Vectors can also be created via function calls to Sentence Transformer **local libraries** from **Hugging Face**.

+Vectors can be bound and defined via the latest versions of [python-oracle](https://python-oracledb.readthedocs.io/en/latest/user_guide/installation.html#installation-requirements) from PyPI.

 Sample code:
 - [Readme](../python-oracledb/README.md)
 - [Create the schema](../python-oracledb/create_schema.py)